paulhersch/paulhersch.github.io/content/posts/poetry-specify-venv.md

 WORKDIR /app
 COPY ./pyproject.toml ./poetry.lock .
 COPY ./<local package> /app/<local package>
+# possible Space savings: only install poetry in the pyinstall stage in the global
+# python env, so that the venv REALLY only has the deps of the program
 RUN python -m venv /venv \
     && bash -c "source /venv/bin/activate && /venv/bin/pip install poetry && /venv/bin/poetry install --no-root"